We have reached our scholarship capacity. If you are interested in applying, please add your name to the wait list.

 Led by the CPAT Steering Committee, CPAT provides cancer survivors and caregivers with tools and training that build upon their personal experiences to become effective advocates to improve cancer care.

 The CPAT webinars, newsletters, online forum, and conferences for offer advocates different ways to learn and to discuss current issues, programs, and policies that affect the cancer community and to take action as appropriate.

 Join NCCS for the in-person CPAT Symposium on June 21-23, 2023!
 This year we will be returning to Capitol Hill to advocate for survivorship legislation.
 The Symposium is an opportunity to network with other advocates, develop advocacy skills, and learn about cancer policy issues — all in support of NCCS’s mission of improving the quality of cancer care for everyone touched by cancer.
 Note: We have reached event capacity for the 2023 CPAT Symposium.

-Join us for a CPAT webinar on leveraging traditional media for cancer advocacy with public relations and marketing expert Michael Holtz.
 While social media is an important tool for amplifying cancer advocacy messages, traditional media outlets like newspapers, television, and radio, and their digital counterparts, are still relevant and can help raise awareness and put pressure on decision makers.

 Drawing on his experience as a regional media advocacy director for the nation’s largest cancer nonprofit organization, as well as his current work as a volunteer for several organizations, Michael will share examples and best practices for working with and building relationships with the media.